ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Conditional Access | Enabled | Conditional Access is enabled.
 It will leverage device & user compliance to allow or disallow access to the corporate environment.
 Mobile Device Management (MDM) | Enabled | MDM will be used to control what a user can and cannot do on their mobile device defined by policies set by administrators.
 Mobile Application Management (MAM) | Enabled | MAM will be used to ensure that users have access to the apps they need to do their work.
-Windows Information Protection mode | Configured | Default settings prevent copying and pasting of data between ‘work' locations and other ‘personal' locations.
+Windows Information Protection mode | Configured | Default settings prevent copying and pasting of data between 'work' locations and other 'personal' locations.
 Network Boundaries | Cloud resources | Network boundaries create a list of resources that are considered to be on the enterprise network.
 These boundaries are used to apply policies that reside in these locations.
 Cloud Resources Protected via Network Boundaries  | SharePoint<br>Office 365 | Different policies will be created depending on the network location of the client.
 Intune Data Warehouse | Not enabled | While this feature is available, it will not be deployed for the solution.